rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 ### Bug Fixes
 The Cedar team is committed to maintaining consistent, quality components.
-If you encounter an issue, please submit it using the [Bug Report Form](https://airtable.com/shr3wSPCYQbycVx7i) or directly in [rei/cedar](https://github.com/rei/rei-cedar/issues) to add it to the Cedar backlog.
+If you encounter an issue, please submit it on [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) or come and talk to us during our weekly office hours.

 The team will address the bug as soon as possible, depending on the severity of the issue and sprint capacity.
 Please include as much relevant information as possible when submitting a bug report, including steps to reproduce, urgency, and impact to help us prioritize.

-If you have a fix for a bug and would like to submit a pull request for it, create a new PR in [rei/cedar](https://github.com/rei/rei-cedar/issues), or reach out in the #cedar-user-support Slack channel with any questions.
+If you have a fix for a bug and would like to submit a pull request for it, create a new PR in [rei/cedar](https://github.com/rei/rei-cedar/issues), or reach out in the [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) Slack channel with any questions.

 ## Token Contributions
-If you have a request for a new token, you can submit it using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC).
+If you have a request for a new token, let us know on [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) or come and talk to us during our weekly office hours.

 You can also create a new token in the [shared-tokens repository](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.